geoff-project/coi-utils/docs/guide/renderer.rst

 Motivation
 ----------

-The render mode `"matplotlib_figures" <coi:cernml.coi.Problem.render>` makes it possible to create `mpl:matplotlib` plots and have the host application embed them.
+The render mode :rmode:`"matplotlib_figures"` makes it possible to create `matplotlib` plots and have the host application embed them.
 Because optimization problems change on each iteration, these plots need to be updated regularly.
 Doing this correctly without paying the cost of clearing and completely redrawing the plot each time is complicated.
-This complexity tends to hide the basic logic that you might wish to express when creating a plot.
+This complexity tends to hide the basic logic of the plot (which is often quite straightforward).

-In addition, the render mode `"human" <coi:cernml.coi.Problem.render>` also often uses Matplotlib, but in an interactive environment.
-Supporting both render modes while writing the plotting logic only once again is tricky to get right.
+In addition, the render mode :rmode:`"human"` also often uses Matplotlib, but in an interactive environment.
+Supporting both render modes while writing the plotting logic only once – again – is tricky to get right.
+See :doc:`mpl:users/explain/figure/api_interfaces` for details on just how tricky it is.

 The `~cernml.mpl_utils.FigureRenderer` class provides an interface that separates plot *initialization* from plot *updating*.
 In addition, it contains